assemble/assemble.io/content/docs/Options.md

 Type: `String` (optional)
 Default: `.html`

 Specify the file extension to be used for destination files.
-For example:

 ``` js
 assemble: {